noejon/honey-insurance-challenge/README.md

 Events might not be ordered by their timestamps, so to make sure that the timestamps are ordered, they need to be sorted.

 I did not use the imported constant MAX_IN_PERIOD in my tests.
 The reason being, at any time someone could change it to 1444 and the tests would still all pass while a bug has been introduced.

+### Part 2

+The error checks are pretty similar to part 1 except for the addition of auto-off.
+Rather than creating a new function to check the profile, the current function is refactored.